 Assessment rationale/justification

-The Sharptooth Lemon Shark occurs throughout UAE inshore and offshore waters.
-In the UAE and neighboring countries, it is a minor component of shark landings, and may be relatively rarely occurring in the area.
-It is at risk from extensive fishing pressure by longline and gill net fisheries that operate throughout the Arabian Sea region.
-Extensive habitat degradation and loss due to coastal development in the Arabian Gulf region may also be impacting the species.
+In UAE waters, the Silvertip Shark occurs only in the Sea of Oman in continental shelf habitats.
+Little specific data are available for this species in the UAE.
 It is apparently highly migratory, and has slow life history characteristics including low fecundity and a low annual rate of population increase.
 Considering this, the species has a low capacity to recover from even moderate levels of exploitation.
-It is especially susceptible to exploitation (target and bycatch) in many largely unregulated gill net, longline and trawl fisheries that operate within its range outside and surrounding UAE waters.
-Some management measures are now in place in the Arabian Sea region, although domestic fisheries are likely to continue.
+It is especially susceptible to exploitation (target and bycatch) in many largely unregulated longline fisheries that operate within its range outside and surrounding UAE waters.
+In addition, coral reef loss and degradation have been severe across the UAE.
+Some management measures are now in place in the Arabian Sea region (i.e. through the IOTC), although domestic fisheries are likely to continue.
 Though data specifically from the UAE are not available, individuals in the UAE are a component of a larger, interconnected and migratory population that occurs broadly in the north-western Indian Ocean.
 It is inferred that declines reported in the Arabian Sea region are representative of its status in the UAE.
-Based on recorded levels of exploitation and decline in habitat quality, it is suspected to have declined by at least 50% over the past three generation lengths, or about 49 years.
+This species faces intense fishing pressures throughout the Arabian Sea.
+Based on recorded levels of exploitation and decline in habitat quality, it is suspected to have declined by 60-70% over the past three generation lengths, or about 64 years.
 It is listed as Endangered A2cd.

 Assessment details